Chisnet/framework_comparison/README.md

 - Amount of setup needed (Steps)
 - Number of node packages needed
 - Total page weight of the one page
-- Lighthouse Score for performance and best practices
+- Lighthouse Score for performance

 Commands Used: